zebbern/Helpx/README.md

-# HelpX - Comprehensive Tool Management Helper
+# HelpX - Global Tool Management Helper

 HelpX is a user-friendly, professional tool management script designed to streamline the way you manage, view, and execute commands for your favorite tools.